EconomyLens.com

 The European Commission launched an antitrust probe over WhatsApp AI features in December 2025. ©AFP

-Brussels (Belgium) (AFP) – The EU executive on Monday told Meta to give rival chatbots access to WhatsApp after an antitrust probe found the US giant to be in breach of the bloc’s competition rules.
+Brussels (Belgium) (AFP) – The EU executive told Meta on Monday that it must let rival AI chatbots use its WhatsApp platform, after an antitrust probe found the US giant to be in breach of the bloc’s competition rules.
 The European Commission said a change in Meta’s terms had “effectively” barred third-party artificial intelligence assistants from connecting to customers via the messaging platform since January.

 Related

-Competition chief Teresa Ribera said the EU was “considering quickly imposing interim measures on Meta, to preserve access for competitors to WhatsApp while the investigation is ongoing, and avoid Meta’s new policy irreparably harming competition in Europe.”
-The EU executive, which is in charge of competition policy, sent Meta a warning known as a “statement of objections,” a formal step in antitrust probes.
-Meta now has a chance to reply and defend itself.
-Monday’s step does not prejudge the outcome of the probe, the commission said.
+Competition chief Teresa Ribera said the EU was “considering” interim measures to “avoid Meta’s new policy irreparably harming competition in Europe”.
+The EU executive sent Meta a warning known as a “statement of objections”, a formal step in antitrust probes, and the US giant now has a chance to reply and defend itself.
+Interim measures, if the commission moves ahead, could mean requiring Meta to “maintain the access of third-party AI assistance to WhatsApp under the same terms as it did before the policy change, until the end of the investigation”, a spokesman said.
+Monday’s step does not prejudge the outcome of the probe.

 © 2024 AFP